glevolod/my-docker/README.md

 1. execute `docker-compose up` in **config** directory in console

 ## Explanation
-Configuration tested with Docker 19.03.8, Docker Compose 1.25.4
+Configuration tested on MacOS 13.5.2 with Docker 24.0.6, Docker Compose v2.21.0
 #### Nginx
-Nginx config is suitable for Symfony 5 but can be adopted for any project (Laravel, Yii, Zend etc.)\
+Nginx config is suitable for Symfony 5/6 but can be adopted for any project (Laravel, Yii, Zend etc.)\
 Nginx logs are stored in logs/nginx folder
 #### MySQL
 MySQL data and tables are stored in /config/database/data folder \